poseidonos/poseidonos/README.md

 ### Step 2.
 Create Write Buffer within DRAM
 Create a write buffer within DRAM using the device create command.
 This write buffer will be included to a POS array later.

-This command will create write buffer with the total size of 8192 MB, the block size of 512 B, and the name of "uram0".
+This command will create write buffer with the total size of 4096MB, the block size of 512B, and the name of "uram0".
 The command will request a SPDK server to create a SPDK block device called "malloc bdev", which is a userspace ramdisk.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli device create --device-name uram0 --device-type uram --num-blocks 8388608 --block-size 512
 ```

-- Note: the recommended size of uram0 may differ by environment.
-Please refer to "bdev" section in Learning POS Environment for further details.
+- Note: The recommended size of uram0 may differ by environment.
+If the size of uram0 exceeds 4096MB, it may not be possible to restore by journal in SPO.

 ### Step 3.
 Check POS version